k78ma/quartz/content/Other/Reading List.md

 - [ ] Deep Learning: Foundations and Concepts
 - [ ] The Principles of Deep Learning Theory
 - [ ] Structure and Interpretation of Classical Mechanics
-- [ ] Lectures on Robotic Planning and Kinematics
+- [ ] Lectures on Robotic Planning and Kinematicsw
 - [ ] Computer Systems: A Programmer's Perspective

 Papers: